GfSE/SAF-Specification/stakeholders.md

 * What is the necessary processing performance?
 * What is the necessary response time for an interface or a service?
 * What is the scope of a delivery standard?
-* What is the sequence of interactions among the system and context elements?
+* What is the sequence of interactions among the system and context elements on physical level?

   ***Rationale:  In my role, I need to interface with the environment.***
 * What items (e.g.  data /energy material) are exchanged within the system?
-* What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?

   ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***
 * Which (system and system partial) functions are assigned to a logical item and logical item components?